 - Ministerial Search Congregational Survey

 Members and friends are invited to participate in the ministerial search process by completing an important congregational survey.
 Online and paper versions are available.
 Deadline is Sept.
 15.

 - Newcomers invited to Inquirer Sessions after services

 Newcomers and visitors are invited to attend an Inquirer Session after Sunday service.
-Topics rotate each week and allow you to learn more Unitarian Universalism and opportunities to get involved in groups and activities.
-Sessions begin at 11:10 in the conference room.
+Topics rotate each week with open-ended questions and conversation.
+Come learn more Unitarian Universalism and our congregation.
+Sessions begin at 11:10 during social hour, either at a designated table in Fellowship Hall or in the conference room.